 - Procedures are in place to identify, assess, prevent or contain material known risks - A monitoring process is in place to review regularly the effectiveness of risk reduction strategies and the operation of these controls.
-The risk management process should be conducted on a continuing basis. - Managers know that they are responsible for managing relevant risk and are provided with relevant information - Provision is made for losses that might result from the risks that remain - Procedures are in place to investigate claims within required timescales - Acceptable levels of risk are determined and insured against where appropriate - Business Continuity Plans are in place.
+The risk management process should be conducted on a continuing basis - Managers know that they are responsible for managing relevant risk and are provided with relevant information - Provision is made for losses that might result from the risks that remain - Procedures are in place to investigate claims within required timescales - Acceptable levels of risk are determined and insured against where appropriate - Business Continuity Plans are in place

-- a) To develop and implement risk management controls in conjunction with Chief Officers. - b) To include all appropriate employees of the authority in a suitable fidelity guarantee insurance - c) To effect corporate insurance cover, through external insurance and internal funding and negotiate all claims in consultation with other officers.
+- a) To develop and implement risk management controls in conjunction with Chief Officers. - b) To include all appropriate employees of the Council in a suitable Fidelity Guarantee insurance policy. - c) To effect corporate insurance cover, for all relevant and identified risks, through external insurance and internal funding and negotiate all claims in consultation with other officers. - d) In consultation with other officers if applicable, to negotiate all claims with a view to minimising both financial and reputational loss.

-- a) To notify the Chief Finance Officer immediately of any loss, liability or damage that may lead to a claim against the authority, together with any information or explanation required by the Chief Finance Officer for the Authority's insurers. - b) To take responsibility for risk management, having regard to advice from the Chief Finance Officer and other specialist officers e.g. health and safety - c) To implement the Risk Management Strategy and ensure a regular review of risks within the service they manage - d) To notify the Chief Finance Officer promptly of all new risks, properties or vehicles that require insurance and of any alterations affecting existing insurances - e) To ensure that employees or anyone covered by the Authority's insurances do not admit liability or make any offer to pay compensation that may prejudice the assessment of liability in respect of any insurance claim. - f) To ensure Business Continuity plans are in place and regularly reviewed
+- a) To notify the Chief Finance Officer immediately of any loss, liability or damage that may lead to a claim against the Council, and to respond promptly with any information or explanation required by the Chief Finance Officer for the Council's insurers. - b) To take responsibility for risk management, having regard to advice from the Chief Finance Officer and other specialist officers e.g. health and safety. - c) To implement the Risk Management Strategy and ensure a regular review of risks within the service they manage. - d) To notify the Chief Finance Officer promptly of all new risks, properties or vehicles that require insurance and of any alterations affecting existing insurances. - e) To ensure that employees or anyone covered by the Council's insurances do not admit liability or make any offer to pay compensation that may prejudice the assessment of liability in respect of any insurance claim. - f) To ensure Business Continuity plans are in place and regularly reviewed. - g) To ensure that no insurance policies are taken out without first consulting with the Chief Finance Officer.